kubenetworks/kubevpn/README.md

 [中文](README_ZH.md) | [English](README.md) | [Wiki](https://github.com/wencaiwulue/kubevpn/wiki/Architecture)

-A tools which can connect to kubernetes cluster network, you can access remote kubernetes cluster network, remote kubernetes cluster service can also access your local service
+A tunnel tools which can connect to kubernetes cluster network, you can access remote kubernetes cluster network, remote kubernetes cluster service can also access your local service

 ## QuickStart